ryanbalieiro/vue-landing-page-template/README.md

 # [Agency Foxy Template](https://ryanbalieiro.github.io/foxy-template/) by Ryan Balieiro

-This agency portfolio theme was created using Vue 3.0 and Bootstrap 5, all condensed into a sleek one-page layout.
-The theme boasts a variety of content sections, such as a portfolio gallery, testimonials, a showcase of services, contact information, and more.
+This agency portfolio theme is built with Vue 3.0 and Bootstrap 5, all wrapped up in a stylish one-page layout.
+It features a range of content sections, including a portfolio gallery, testimonials, services showcase, contact info, and more.

-It's designed to be fully customizable, allowing you to integrate or adapt it into your business with ease.
+It's fully customizable, so you can easily personalize it to match your business needs.

 ## Preview
 ![alt tag1](screenshots/preview.png)